remyxai/VQASynth/README.md

 # VQASynth

-Pipelines to synthesize VQA datasets for enhanced multimodal reasoning.
+Enhance the reasoning of multimodal models with pipelines to synthesize VQA datasets.

 ### Environment